Post

 ‘_includes/search-result.html’

-_includes/search-result.html constructs the search-results container to store search results for the keyword when a search term is entered in the search box.
+_includes/search-result.html creates a search-results container to store search results for keywords entered in the search box.

 1